wiseman-timelord/MaNTella-Launcher/README.md

 Status: Project being re-planned.
 Notice: Some of the details are somewhat inaccurate, at-least until the next release.

 # Description
 So far character descriptions have basic details and 1 sentence description, this helps greatly with faster processing, however, they need to be re-done, to have 2-3 sentences per character.
 Soon there willbe 2 batches.
+The batch/python standalone launcher has moved to [Mantella-Local-Launcher](https://github.com/wiseman-timelord/Mantella-Local-Launcher).

 # Features
 This section is being re-done, however...